The marketing industry has been awash with terms like “loyalty”, “trust”, “engagement”, for many years.

-We say they can, and they do.
-Over time, consumers have started to hold certain brands close to their hearts.
-And by ‘certain’ brands, we’re referring to those brands like Apple, Disney and LEGO who really pull out all the stops when it comes to engagement.
-In turn they have earned themselves doting fans, enviable Net Promoter Scores, and some soaring profits to boot.
+We believe they do.
+In today’s age consumers have started to hold certain brands close to their hearts.
+And by ‘certain’ brands, we’re referring to those brands like Amazon, Apple, Disney and LEGO - brands who really pull out all the stops when it comes to engagement.
+In turn they have earned themselves doting brand fans, enviable Net Promoter Scores, and some soaring profits to boot.

 Research shows that the connections we make with brands can be as deep and emotional as the relationships we have with other people.
-Much like one would do for a significant other, people have been tattooing brand logos onto themselves, or even camping out overnight to show their dedication.
+People have been camping out overnight to show their dedication or even tattooing brand logos on themselves.

 With such saturated markets and fierce competition between brands, consumers are in a position of power with offers coming at them from all angles.
 And due to this abundance of choice, they are rightly demanding so much more in terms of engagement.

-Which brand would you pick out of two which offer near identical services, but just one of them made an effort to engage with you in a meaningful and memorable way?
+Which brand would you pick out of two which offer near identical services?
+Naturally you'd select the brand which made an effort to engage with you in a meaningful and memorable way.

-Brands have become one of the ways that many people, especially millennials, have started to define themselves by.
+Brands have become one of the ways that many people, and of all ages, have started to define themselves by.
 So make your brand one that a consumer would be proud to associate with.
 More than ever, brands have a responsibility to make people look good.
-In November Apple was voted the UK’s coolest brand, and then in January it declared the biggest profits ever made by a company.
+Looking back a few years, Apple was voted the UK’s coolest brand, and then two months later it declared the biggest profits ever made by a company.
 Your street cred is evidently vital to sales.

 Perhaps because they have grown up in a world where they have learnt not to trust everything at face value, millennials in particular really value transparency and honesty in brands.
 This generation is far more aware of marketing and advertising than previous generations – and with this commercial awareness comes scepticism.
-They see through baseline marketing strategies; if they feel they’re being “marketed to”, they are likely to switch off.
+As millennials we see through baseline marketing strategies; if we feel we're being “marketed to”, we're likely to switch off.

 The days of talking about ‘customers’ is in decline.
-We find it a slightly off-putting term that we discourage our team from using, as therein lies too much of a monetary implication and of merely an exchange of money and product.
+We find it a slightly off-putting term at Because, and one that we discourage our team from using, as therein lies too much of a monetary implication and of merely an exchange of money and product.

-Now, it’s all about ‘fans’.
+Now, often for us it’s all about ‘fans’.
 ‘Fans’ who ‘love’ a brand; as opposed to ‘customers’ who may simply ‘like’ a brand.
 ‘Customers’ need to be lured in to buy a certain product or service whereas fans come by their own accord because they have an emotional connection to it.
 While customers give their money, fans give their hearts.
-And brand fans of course will share your message.
+And brand fans of course will share your message, with many others.
+And we all get the importance of personal recommendation.

 We don’t refer to Disney advocates as customers, do we?
-They’re fans, through and through.
-And that’s because there’s an emotional attachment - be that pure joy, nostalgia or astonishment - that has been cemented through meaningful, memorable and magical brand experiences.
+They’re brand fans, through and through.
+And that’s because there’s an emotional attachment - be that pure joy, nostalgia or astonishment - that has been cemented through meaningful, memorable and magical brand experiences (and from a very early age).
 Disney World is the best and biggest example of an ongoing live brand experience.
 And of course, the multitude of interactive events surrounding the Frozen craze hit the mark on fan engagement.

 Turning awareness into action